5 Top Tips For Successful Contract Management

 It’s important to undertake regular supplier reviews to focus on the relationship and ensure you have their full attention.
 By reviewing the performance and compliance, you can create an action plan on where things need to change and improve.
 If you manage multiple contracts with a supplier, you can also gain leverage by deploying a united approach to managing your relationship.

-5. Planning your Exit and Managing Contract Expiration
+5. Plan your Exit and Manage Contract Expiration

 It might seem weird, but planning how you will exit a contract is an important aspect to consider before you’ve signed the contract itself.
 You never know what’s going to happen even when you have a fantastic existing relationship with your supplier, so it’s good to know where each party can exit the contract if the need arises.